bclindner/ivory/README.md

     delete_account_data: yes
     local_suspend_message: "Your account has been suspended for spamming."
 - name: "No womenarestupid.site shorturls"
-  # This one resolves shorturls!
+  # This rule type resolves shorturls!
   type: link_redir
   blocked:
   - dontmarry.com